sampsyo/home/_posts/2015-09-26-functioninheritance.md

 * Your logging or memoization code isn't reusable; it's tied to `fib`.
 * You can't easily get the original non-logged, non-memoized variant of `fib` if you need it too.
-* In more complicated recursive functions than `fib`, where there are lots of cases, this can lead to a lot of boilerplate and obscure the important part of the original computation.
+* In more complicated recursive functions than `fib`, where there are lots of cases, this can lead to overwhelming boilerplate and can obscure the original computation.

 It would be better to write these additional behaviors *separately* from `fib` and some how smash them together.